MicrosoftDocs/ATADocs/ATPDocs/us-govt-gcc-high.md

 ## Feature parity with the commercial environment

 Unless otherwise specified, new feature releases, including preview features, documented in [What's new with Defender for Identity](whats-new.md), will be available in GCC, GCC High, and DoD environments within three weeks of release in the Defender for Identity commercial environment.
 Preview features may not be supported in the GCC, GCC High, and DoD environments.
+Refer to the [Service Description](/enterprise-mobility-security/solutions/ems-mdi-govt-service-description) for a list of functionality or features specific to the GCC, GCC High, and DoD environments.

 ## Next steps